jimmc414/1filellm/README.md

-# LLM Content Harvester: Your Comprehensive Data Aggregator
+# LLM Content Harvester: Comprehensive Data Aggregator

-**LLM Content Harvester** is a tool designed for efficient aggregation and processing of diverse content sources, tailored for easy command line ingestion into large language models (LLMs).
-Whether it's GitHub repositories, local directories, academic papers, or web pages, this utility simplifies and streamlines data preparation for LLMs.
+**LLM Content Harvester** is a tool designed for efficient aggregation and processing of content sources, for easy command line ingestion into large language models (LLMs).
+GitHub repositories, local directories, academic papers, or web pages, this utility simplifies and streamlines data preparation for LLMs.

 ## Key Features:
 - **LLM Data Aggregation**: Gathers content from Repos, webpages or Arxiv papers into a single text file for ingestion into an LLM.
 - **Github, Local Repo, Web Page and ArXiv Integration**: Facilitates extraction of text from PDFs and arXiv papers.
-- **Sophisticated Text Cleaning**: Implements advanced preprocessing techniques for optimal LLM data processing, outputs a compressed and a non compressed single file with output and automatically copies text into the clipboard for easy pasting into an LLM.
+- **Sophisticated Text Cleaning**: Implements preprocessing techniques for optimal LLM data processing, outputs a compressed and a non compressed single file with output and automatically copies text into the clipboard for easy pasting into an LLM.

 ## New and Enhanced Features: